ndp1100/ndp1100.github.io/_posts/2015-9-20-How-to-create-Android-Native-Plugin-for-Unity.md

 ![Show Image](/images/AndroidPlugin/2.png)

 Next.
 Add jar file to Android Project.
 Need to set Scope is Provided.
-Why you need to set Scope is Provided.
-Because when you build later in Unity later, Unity will automatic add this library, so you will get error **already added**.
+Why you need to set Scope is Provided? because when you build later in Unity later, Unity will automatic add this library, so if you dont set scope is provided then you will get error **already added**.
 ![Show add classes.jar](/images/AndroidPlugin/AndroidPlugin-addclassesjar.PNG)

 There are two things you can do while create Native Android Plugin for Unity.